conoro/hugo.conoroneill.com/content/post/timoleague-courtmacsherry-elephone-explorer-pro.md

 +++
 Categories = []
-Description = "A solid device with which to dip your toes into action cameras without breaking the bank or buying a toy" Tags = [] draft = false date = "2016-10-02T18:45:00+01:00"
+Description = "Whilst you can dip your toes into action cameras with this, the video quality just isn't very good."
+Tags = []
+draft = false
+date = "2016-10-02T18:45:00+01:00"